state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 Run the `\list` command to check for databases and `\dn` to check for schemas.

-Next we need to configure our application server to use the RDS database.
+Next, we need to configure our application server to use the RDS database.

 Do not forget to include the fully qualified domain name (including subdomains) for the **fqdn** parameter, such as hiu-maps.net or example.com.
 Do not include a port, protocol, or context path.